HelloThisIsFlo/Shopping-List/README.md

 ### Usage
 ```
 Usage: shoppinglist [OPTIONS] SHOPPING_LIST_FILE PRICES_FILE
                     [PRICE_OVERRIDES_FILES]...

 Options:
   --with-count         Display the count for each item
+  --without-breakdown  Hide the cost breakdown for each category
   --help               Show this message and exit.
 ```
 #### Arguments
 ##### `SHOPPING_LIST_FILE`